Where are they now? Liverpool’s last 20 January signings

 Arbeloa’s career as a low-key yet hugely-successful footballer is exactly the kind we’re envious of.

-Except that last season at West Ham before he retired in the summer.
+Except that last season at West Ham before he retired in 2017.

 The first Italian to ever appear for Liverpool, Padelli was in the midst of a series of temporary moves to Serie B clubs when he joined the Reds on loan from Sampdoria in 2007.